 The above situations can result in losing fluid or not consuming enough fluid and thus can cause a high sodium level in blood (hypernatremia Hypernatremia (High Level of Sodium in the Blood) In hypernatremia, the level of sodium in blood is too high.
 Hypernatremia involves dehydration, which can have many causes, including not drinking enough fluids, diarrhea, kidney dysfunction... read more ) and/or dehydration Dehydration Dehydration is a deficiency of water in the body.
 Vomiting, diarrhea, excessive sweating, burns, kidney failure, and use of diuretics may cause dehydration.
 People feel thirsty, and as dehydration... read more .
 Because these situations are more common among older people, hypernatremia is also more common among them.
 Hypernatremia is poorly tolerated by older people and can result in confusion, coma, and death if severe.

 A low sodium level in blood (hyponatremia Hyponatremia (Low Level of Sodium in the Blood) In hyponatremia, the level of sodium in blood is too low.
 A low sodium level has many causes, including consumption of too many fluids, kidney failure, heart failure, cirrhosis, and use of diuretics... read more ) is more common among older people.
 Hyponatremia usually results when the body retains too much fluid, as occurs in heart failure or liver disease.
 Hyponatremia also occurs in older people who take certain types of diuretics (thiazide diuretics such as hydrochlorothiazide), particularly if the kidneys are not functioning normally.
-Diuretics are sometimes called water pills.
+Diuretics, which are sometimes called water pills, are drugs that help the body eliminate excess fluid.
 Using liquid nutritional supplements or receiving intravenous fluids that are low in sodium while in the hospital also may cause hyponatremia in older people.

 Drugs Mentioned In This Article